The Bad Intentions

-The Bad Intentions (Las malas intenciones) is a 2011 Peruvian drama film written and directed by Rosario García-Montero.
+The Bad Intentions (Las malas intenciones) is a 2011 drama film written and directed by Rosario García-Montero.
 The film premiered at the 61st Berlin International Film Festival in 2011.
 It won the award for Best Latin American Feature Film at the 2011 Mar del Plata Film Festival.
 It was also selected as the Peruvian entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.
 The film's lead actress Fátima Buntinx was nominated for a Young Artist Award as Best Young Actress in an International Feature Film.
+It is a co-production between Peru, Argentina and Germany.

 Plot

 Cayetana de los Heros is a lonely and solemn 8-year-old child growing up in Peru during the turbulent 1980s.
 She is from a wealthier middle-class family and even has a chauffeur drive her to and from school.
 Her parents are divorced, and she hardly ever sees her disinterested father, the quintessential Latino playboy, much to her dismay.
 Instead, she resides with her remarried mother and stepfather in a gated property on the outskirts of Lima, cared for primarily by servants while they travel abroad.

 The film begins with a picture show and an unseen narrator recounting the fatal sacrifices former Peruvian military leaders made for their country.
 The scene then cuts to a classroom full of girls as a siren suddenly goes off and the children are evacuated from the building.
 A driver picks her up from school referring to her as Miss Cayetana, but she is unfazed by the status and remains mostly silent on the way home though at one point when a beggar approaches car she offers him her medication and comments that it suppresses the appetite.

 At home later, Cayetana sits alone at the table in front of a full plate of food and doesn't touch it at all, until a maid scolds her and clears the table.
 The maids fuss over her in the morning so that she looks pretty for her mother's return, but she has to be dragged out of the closet in which she is hiding to go meet her mother because she doesn't want to see her.
 Eventually, she sits stiffly on her mother's lap as her stepfather looks on and gives her gifts, but the reunion doesn't last long when Cayetana reacts to her mother's pregnancy news by storming out of the room into her bedroom.
 She then decides to run away, but gets lost and is forced to return home.
 It is then she decides to punish her mother by withdrawing all affections and dying on the baby's delivery date.